-Although audio based methods have been the primary focus throughout past research into AMT, video based visual transcription methods have also been considered.
-Especially in the case of automatic piano transcription, a top-down video can provide a significant amount of information on the musical performance, with the ability to see note onset, offset and pitch directly from the key being pressed and released.
-Videos with this setup are a popular way to showcase piano related content on platforms such as YouTube.\footnote{See e.g., \url{https://www.youtube.com/watch?v=xspj9uE5TQQ}} Research into using video for AMT has shown that it can act as a supplement to audio based methods, helping the audio based model deal with harmonics\cite{https://doi.org/10.1049/cje.2015.07.027} and improving the performance of the overall system in cases where the audio data may have distortion\cite{9053115}.
-It can additionally be useful for problems such as video-audio synchronization and in cases where there is no audio for a musical performance.
-Past research utilizing machine learning for visual piano transcription (VPT) has employed convolutional neural networks (CNNs) for the task\cite{9768275, 9053115, https://doi.org/10.1049/cje.2015.07.027}.
-Recently, the Video Transformer\cite{DBLP:journals/corr/abs-2103-15691} has been shown to be competitive with state of the art CNN's in computer vision benchmarks.
-This is leading to a shift in the computer vision space from CNN's to Transformers.
+In this work, we focus specifically on the case of automatic piano transcription (APT) for silent video.
+A top-down video can provide a substantial amount of information about a piano performance, allowing for the direct visualization of note onsets, offsets, and pitch-values based on key-presses and releases.
+Videos with such setup are a popular way to showcase piano-related content on platforms such as YouTube.\footnote{See, e.g., \url{https://www.youtube.com/watch?v=xspj9uE5TQQ}} Research into video-based APT has shown that visual input can supplement audio-based methods, helping models handle harmonics~\cite{https://doi.org/10.1049/cje.2015.07.027} and improving overall system performance in cases where the audio data is distorted~\cite{9053115}.
+Additionally, video can assist with tasks such as video--audio synchronization and it can provide a transcription solution in scenarios where no audio is available for a musical performance.

-As the main contribution of this paper, we propose a Transformer based VPT system, utilizing a VideoMAE\cite{Tong2022VideoMAEMA} model for onset/pitch detection, as well as a YOLOv8\cite{Jocher_Ultralytics_YOLO_2023} model for automatic piano bounding box detection.
-We present the rational behind key choices made during the design of the system, including the results of our experimentation into the trade-off between model precision and recall, as well as what image pre-processing techniques we found worked best for our model.
-Lastly, we showcase the overall performance of our model.

-The rest of this work is structured as follows: Sec. \ref{sec:related_work} looks at related works, discussing similar uses for Transformers in audio based AMT, as well as past works in VPT and other similar multi-modal computer vision tasks where Transformers have been used.
-Sec. \ref{sec:visual_transformers} explains our approach and goes into detail on the architecture of our proposed system.
-Sec. \ref{sec:experimental_setup} contains information on the datasets we use, how we pre-process the data, the general experimental setup used when training, and how we evaluate our model.
-Sec. \ref{sec:experiments} showcases the performance of our bounding box and onset/pitch detection models.
-We also present experiments looking into the effect of different positive class weights on performance metrics.
-Sec. \ref{sec:discussion} discusses insights gained from our experiments.
-Finally, Sec. \ref{sec:conclusions} concludes the paper.